Special tips when taking connecting flights over the holidays

 In a pinch, you want to be able to reach whoever or whatever you use to plan your travel as soon as you realize there might be a problem.

-If your first flight is delayed and you have to rush for your second flight there’s a good chance you won’t have time to get a meal in your connecting city.
+If your first flight is delayed and you have to rush for your second flight, there’s a good chance you won’t have time to get a meal in your connecting city.
 With full flights, the backup plan to “buy-on-board” may not work either.
 I’ve had three flights this fall run out of meal options before they got to my seat in the middle of the plane — and I’ve had many reports of clients with the same issue.
-(In some cases, when the actual meal options are sold out there may be snack boxes or candy still available, but not exactly what you probably want if you haven’t eaten all day.)
+(In some cases, when the actual meal options are sold out there may be snack boxes or candy still available, but probably not exactly what you want if you haven’t eaten all day.)

 This applies especially if you’re a woman.
 Sometimes airport restrooms are conveniently on the way with no lines.
 But not always.

 If you’re going directly to a holiday event or meal and it’s feasible, bring your festive outfit in your carry-on bag.
 Just in case you make the connection and your checked bag doesn’t.

-On smaller planes with small overhead bins, avoid gate-checking luggage if you can.
+On smaller planes with small overhead bins, avoid gate-checking luggage, if you can.
 Yes, it might be tempting to see if you can avoid bag fees, and it may feel safer to have the airline return your bag to you in the jetway after landing rather than waiting for it at the luggage carousel.
 But that takes time.
 I recently had a regional flight where my bag barely fit overhead, but I got it on.
-And after a delay on the first flight, it took a full-run through the terminal to be the last person on my connecting flight.
+And after a delay on the first flight, it took a full run through the terminal to be the last person on my connecting flight.
 Had I gate-checked it, I would have been stuck in the airport for 2 hours until the next flight.

-- Finally, if you have a travel agent, have them on speed-dial.
+Finally, if you have a travel agent, have them on speed-dial.
 While they won’t always be able to help, they have more options, and will almost certainly be available faster than waiting in an airport customer service line.